cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 #### Examples:
 {: .no_toc }

 In these examples, suppose that `resource.value` is 3 and `context.budget` is 4.
 Examples labeled with `//error` both fail to evaluate *and* fail to validate, except in the case of overflow, in which case evaluation produces an error but validation does not.
-Failure to parse precludes both evaluation and validation.

 ```cedar
 10 * 20                          //200